 You will need to go to this specific office with the company that is offering you the job position and bring the relevant documentation.

-However, and as a main counterpart in comparison to the other work permit alternative that we will see in the following section (the highly qualified visa) here the waiting times when it comes to your applicaiton will be much longer, in a process that, at least, will last 3 months.
+However, and as a main difference to the other work permit alternative that we will see in a following section (the highly qualified visa) here the waiting period when it comes to your applicaiton will be much longer.
+This process lasts, at least, 3 months.

 Work permit as a self-employed worker: Opening your own company

-It is also possible to get this initial authorization to start your own company, coming from a student visa.
-In Spanish, this type of permit is called “por cuenta propia”.
-And it can be both an S.L. or you working as an individual (autonomo).
+It is also possible to get this initial work authorization to start your own company, coming from a student visa.
+In Spanish, this type of permit is called por cuenta propia.
+It can be both an S.L. or you working as an independent professional (autónomo).

-But, if you would like to use this path, you must be careful.
+However, if you would like to take this path, you must be careful.

-You will need to present a business plan, and that is not something easy.
-The business plan must clearly define the activity of the company, including a financial projection, and having all the sections that are required.
-Therefore, it is something you must put time and effort to.
+You will need to present a business plan, and this can be tricky.
+The business plan must clearly define the activity of the company, including a financial projection, and contain all the required sections.
+In short, it is something you must put time and effort into.

 Our advice is simple.

 Be realistic when writing this document.
 Do not try to impress the government in order to get their approval.
-Do not say that you will create a thousand job positions if you actually won’t manage to do it.
-Yes, it is completely true that the institution who analyses your business plan likes it when you promote the Spanish economy.
-But over realistic plans don’t get approved.
+Do not say that you will create a thousand job positions if you actually won’t manage to do so.
+Yes, it is completely true that the institution who analyses your business plan likes it when you promote the Spanish economy, but unrealistic plans don’t get approved.

-It is much better to be simple in that sense.
-If you need to say that it will only be you in the project, doing this or that activity, expecting to win X per year, much better.
+It is much better to be simple and straight to the point.
+If you need to say that it will only be you in the project, doing this or that activity, expecting to earn x-amount per year, much better.
 Usually, if you are clear and realistic, your application will get accepted.

 If you would like to get help from our business lawyers in order to successfully create a business plan that ensures your application gets accepted, do not hesitate to contact us.

 Do you have any doubts so far?
-Ask anything to our lawyers here and get an instant answer:
+Ask our lawyers anything:

-Many non-EU citizens with the student visa who wish to start their own company or become freelancers, ask us if it would be better to apply for the entrepreneur visa instead.
+Many non-EU citizens with the student visa who wish to start their own company or become freelancers, ask us if it would be better to apply for the entrepreneur visa instead of the self-employment visa.

 Nevertheless, that is not an option we recommend in all cases.

-Why?
-Because when determining if the business project is good enough to be accepted for the entrepreneur visa, the Government is much more strict and selective.
-They just accept projects with a big potential to grow, which are really innovative and involve an important technological component.
-With the initial authorization as a freelance, you can open any kind of company (as long as it does not conduct an illegal activity), so you will not have that problem.
+This is because when determining if the business project is good enough to be accepted for the entrepreneur visa, the government is much more strict and selective.
+They only accept projects with a big potential to grow, which are really innovative and involve an important technological component.
+With the regular freelance permit, you can open any kind of company (as long as it does not conduct any illegal activity), so you won’t have that problem.

-Furthermore, there is responsibility for the project with the entrepreneur visa.
-If you would like to renew this permit, you must make sure that the business is performing as you detailed on the business plan during the upcoming years.
-If you fail to meet that goal… you will need to go back to your country as the renewal won’t be accepted.
+With the entrepreneur’s visa, there are also more expectations for the project.
+If you would like to renew this permit, the business must be performing well and as you had previously projected.
+If not, you will probably need to go back to your country as the renewal won’t be accepted.

-But with the work permit as a self-employed, that does not happen.
-The situation is not that strict.
+However, with the self-employed work permit, this does not happen.
+The situation is not as strict.

-For example, when it comes to the renewal of this extension from student visa to work permit as an entrepreneur, they will just check that the company is active and still registered on the social security.
+For example, when it comes to the renewal of this extension from student visa to work permit as self-employed, they will just check that the company is active and still registered on the social security.

-In order to obtain a work permit as a highly-skilled professional, mainly two conditions must be met:
+In order to obtain a work permit as a highly-skilled professional, two conditions must be met:

 - The offer is as a manager or position regarded as technical